 The 2023 Stanley Cup Final is fast approaching and we’re about to explain how to watch the whole event live online.
 Online streams of the much-anticipated event will be available in the US, Canada, and abroad, although you may need a VPN to access every Stanley Cup Final game this year.

 Important note: This guide only recommends official sources for the Stanley Cup Final.
-NHL is popular in the US, Canada, and elsewhere, but the event is primarily offered through pay TV services and networks.
+NHL is popular in the US, Canada, and elsewhere, but the event is primarily offered through pay-TV services and networks.
 As a result, many hockey fans may try to stream through unlicensed sources.
 However, several legitimate services exist that allow for free streaming, and in HD.
 Unofficial sources may risk your privacy and security.
 As such, we recommend using a VPN to protect your identity and security and to use only official streaming sites for the Stanley Cup Final.

 How to watch the Stanley Cup Final with a VPN

 - Sign up for a VPN service provider.
-Our preferred option is ExpressVPN, but a few other services we trust include: NordVPN and Surfshark.
+Our preferred option is NordVPN but a few other services we trust include Surfshark and ExpressVPN.

 - Next, download the VPN app to your preferred streaming devices.
 Make sure to check that there’s an app available for those devices.
-ExpressVPN has apps for most systems, including Amazon Fire TV.
+NordVPN has apps for most systems, including Amazon Fire TV.